rmkuturu/project-eval-starter-kit/README.md

 # Multimodal AI Evaluation Starter Kit

 This repository is a compact starter kit for multimodal AI evaluation across text, image, audio, and video.
-It is designed to reflect the type of careful review and annotation work needed for projects like Project Hedgehog on the Handshake AI Fellowship platform.
+It is designed to reflect the type of careful review and annotation work needed for eval projects.

 ## What This Project Demonstrates